– San Marino, Ca – Los Angeles County

 This Golf R has incredibly hard paint, so M100 and M205 were used in the Multi Phase Paint Correction process to remove all swirl marks, causing the metallic flex in the paint to radiate in the sun.

-Finally, all painted surfaces were wiped it down twice with an IPA solution to remove any left over residue from the polishing processes.
-This procedures ensures the surface is surgically clean for optimal bonding of the protective paint coating.
+Finally, all painted surfaces were wiped it down twice with a panel prep solution to remove any left over residue from the polishing processes.
+This ensures the surface is surgically clean for optimal bonding of the protective ceramic paint coating.

 After allowing adequate time for the coating to cure, the car was brought back a week later and the first wash was performed and a sacrificial barrier was added for yet another extra layer of protection against the elements.
 While additional layers of protection are not called for, they go a LONG way in aiding in paint protection and a nice glassy and slick surface that topical contaminants have a hard time adhering to.